redarling/Libft-42/README.md

 ## Project Description

-Libft is a library of various C functions that are commonly used in programming.
+'Libft is a library of various C functions that are commonly used in programming.
 It contains functions for memory manipulation, string manipulation, linked lists, and more.
-This library is designed to be reusable across multiple projects, providing a foundation of common functionalities.
+This library is designed to be reusable across multiple projects, providing a foundation of common functionalities.'

 ## 🛠️ Installation Instructions